 Good for: a Burns Night blow-out

 Green’s is the place to go when you’re as minted as the Duke of Sutherland.
 The Burns Night menu is four-course plus canapés, and costs a sporran-stretching £75 per head.
-For £100 per head you can add whisky and wine matching, and if you’re really looking to push the Skye boat out, an extra £5 will produce a selection of cheeses to round things off.
-It’s not cheap, but with dishes such as chargrilled Scottish venison with dauphinoise potatoes, or halibut with black pudding, joining the traditional cullen skink (chowder) and haggis on the menu, you’ll certainly be celebrating in style.
+And if you’re really looking to push the Skye boat out, an extra £5 will produce a selection of cheeses to round things off.
+It’s not cheap, but with dishes such as chargrilled Scottish venison with dauphinoise potatoes, or halibut with squash gnocchi, joining the traditional cullen skink (chowder) on the menu, you’ll certainly be celebrating in style.

 - 36 Duke Street, SW1Y 6DF